lucateo/AxionH0graphy/README.rst

 focusing on ultralight dark matter (ULDM) that makes-up a subdominant fraction of the total dark matter density, consistent with observational constraints.
 Our simulations mimic galactic halos and explore different initial conditions and levels of sophistication in the modeling of the halo potential.
 For
-$m \sim 10^{-25}$ eV ULDM cores act as approximate internal mass sheets in strong gravitational lensing, and could first be detected using time-delays in cosmography, when an $H_0$ prior is assumed: a scenario we dub AxionH0graphy.
-The mass sheet degeneracy is broken by finite core radius and by the dynamical displacement of cores from the halo center of mass, that introduce imaging distortions and restrict the $H_0$ signal limit of AxionH0graphy to $m \lesssim 5 \times 10^{-25}$ eV.
+$m ~ 10^{-25}$ eV ULDM cores act as approximate internal mass sheets in strong gravitational lensing, and could first be detected using time-delays in cosmography, when an $H_0$ prior is assumed: a scenario we dub AxionH0graphy.
+The mass sheet degeneracy is broken by finite core radius and by the dynamical displacement of cores from the halo center of mass, that introduce imaging distortions and restrict the $H_0$ signal limit of AxionH0graphy to $m < 5 \times 10^{-25}$ eV.
 Cosmological simulations are called for to sharpen the predicted connection between the amplitude of ULDM galactic cores and the ULDM cosmological fraction.